 - Japanese mayonnaise

 - Katsuobushi (Dried bonito flakes)

-- First, make the sauce by pouring 1 1/2 tbsp Worcestershire sauce, 1/2 tbsp tsuyu sauce, 1/2 tbsp ketchup and 1 tbsp of honey in a small bowl and mix well.
+- First, make the sauce by adding the Worcestershire sauce, tsuyu sauce, ketchup and honey to a small bowl and mix thoroughly.
 Set aside for later.

-- Cut octopus into small pieces (approx 1 inch / 2.5cm) and finely chop the benishoga.
+- Cut the boiled octopus into small pieces (approx 1 inch / 2.5cm) and finely chop the benishoga and spring onion.

 - Heat up the takoyaki pan and generously coat the mold with sesame oil.
-(I recommend using a brush.
-If you don't have one, spread the oil using kitchen paper.)
+Brush the oil into each crevice until evenly coated.
+(If you don't have a brush, spread the oil using kitchen paper.)

-- Once the takoyaki pan is smoking, pour the batter into the mold, making sure the surface is completely covered.
-(Even the surface around the slots)
+- Once the takoyaki pan is hot (almost smoking), pour the batter into the mold, filling the crevices half way.

-- Using wooden chopsticks or a long bamboo skewer, draw lines between the slots to evenly divide the batter on the surface around each takoyaki.
+- Using a long bamboo skewer (or similar), draw lines between the slots to divide the batter around each takoyaki.

 - Roll the takoyaki again, tucking any messy parts into the bottom to shape it nicely.
 After the second roll it should already be more or less round.